ClusterHQ/flocker/docs/config/configuring-nodes-storage.rst

 List of Supported Backends
 ==========================

-The following pages describe how to configure the backends currently supported by Flocker:
+The following pages describe how to configure the backends currently supported by Flocker.

+ClusterHQ supported drivers:

 .. toctree::
    :maxdepth: 1